Work/Life Integration: Insights from Women Academics

-Join us for a discussion on women in academics, hosted by Global Women’s Studies.
+Join us for a discussion on work/life integration for women in academics, hosted by Global Women’s Studies.
 Panelists include:

 Jerica Berge, Ph.D., MPH, LMFT, CFLE is a tenured Professor and Vice Chair for Research in the Department of Family Medicine and Community Health at the University of Minnesota Medical School.
 Dr. Berge is a researcher, behavioral medicine clinician, and educator.
 She is a licensed marriage and family therapist and supervisor who specializes in integrated care and community-based partnerships to address family health issues.
 She is the director of the Healthy Eating and Activity across the Lifespan (HEAL) Center and the director for the Center for Women’s Health Research, which houses the Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) K12 National Institutes of Health (NIH) grant.
 In this role, she trains early-career women faculty to become researchers in women’s health including global women’s health.
 In addition, the program also focuses on career and professional development of women to close the disparity gap on women faculty in academia and as leaders.
 Her NIH research agenda focuses broadly on child and family health promotion across the lifespan, women’s health, and integrated care.
 Dr. Berge has expertise in conducting mixed-methods studies that include observational methods such as, ecological momentary assessment (EMA), mHealth, and video-recorded family tasks to more fully understand the complex family dynamics and processes related to health and well-being.
 Dr. Berge is one of the most cited authors on family dynamics and child and family health with over 200 publications and 25 book chapters on related topics.
 She has an impressive funding trajectory including NIH K12, R13, R21, R03, R56, R61/33, and R01 grants.